 If you’re interested in geography and spatial sciences (i.e. Google Earth), working with new technology, travelling and the combination of being able to work indoors and outdoors, well surveying is for you.
 The best part of my job is the variety of work I am exposed too.
 One day I could be working in a new subdivision making new homes possible for families, the next day in the office experimenting with cutting edge new technology, and the day after that out on a boat surveying the ocean floor!

 What work experience have you had?

-I began working at the Surveying Company Alexander Symonds during my first year of University, back in 2003 and have been there for over 7 years now.
-I have just recently attained my Cadastral Surveying License after entering into a professional training agreement with the Surveyor’s Board.
-I also undertook a 3 month contract with the Salisbury Council, which involved asset-mapping using a GPS-equipped scooter and subsequent GIS analysis.
+I began working at the surveying company Alexander Symonds during my first year of university, back in 2003 and have been there for over seven years now.
+I have just recently attained my cadastral surveying license after entering into a professional training agreement with the surveyor’s board.
+I also undertook a three month contract with the Salisbury Council, which involved asset-mapping using a GPS-equipped scooter and subsequent GIS analysis.